sara-sabr/ITStrategy/_posts/en/2020-10-27-cio-digital-transformation.md

 With such a focus on CIOs and CDOs, TB formally recognizes the **ubiquitous nature of technology in delivering services** to Canadians.
 Because CIOs and CDOs are accountable for such a large number of requirements, we claim they also need to be in a position to determine _how_ technology investments are to be managed (a domain historically attributed to CFOs).
 **Elected officials** now recognize that technology is at the core of service delivery.
-This means that in order for policy makers to affect Canadians, they will need to go through technology delivery.
+This means that in order for policy-makers to affect Canadians, they will need to go through technology delivery.
-If technology is not responsive enough, the lag between Policy making and service delivery will directly impact the ability of departments to fulfill their mandates (which did happened in the past and made [front-page news](https://www.cbc.ca/news/politics/federal-it-systems-critical-failure-1.5448871)).Policy makers looking for data to inform their evidence-based decisions (i.e. user feedback loops) will be stored in databases, managed by software.
+If technology is not responsive enough, the lag between Policy making and service delivery will directly impact the ability of departments to fulfill their mandates (which did happen in the past and made [front-page news](https://www.cbc.ca/news/politics/federal-it-systems-critical-failure-1.5448871)).Policy makers looking for data to inform their evidence-based decisions (i.e., user feedback loops) will be stored in databases, managed by software.

 At ESDC, we find the above explanation articulated as the [Business Delivery Modernization's (BDM) 2nd main objective: Policy Agility](http://blogs-blogues.prv/ntn-bnt/bdm-not-just-another-acronym-its-an-initiative-transforming-service-delivery-as-we-know-it/).